busyowo/obj/README.md

-## ServiceNow Product Manager / Owner
+## Product Manager / Owner
-Certified ServiceNow System Administrator with over 10 years of experience in product management, IT service management, and security.
-Skilled in leading product development from conception to launch, ensuring alignment with business objectives, and enhancing customer satisfaction.
-Proven track record of optimizing operations and implementing robust security measures.
+Seasoned and versatile technology professional with over 10 years of proven track record in implementing and maintaining enterprise solutions for medium to large enterprises.
+With expertise spanning both technical and business aspects of information technology, including product management, service management, business analysis, and technical sales, I excel at bridging technical and business needs to drive innovation and ensure successful project outcomes.
 ### Certifications
 - ServiceNow Certified System Administrator (CSA)
 - ITIL V3 Foundation